Measles Information For Providers

 What can providers do?

 Although initially thought to be eliminated in the United States in 2000, 2019 marked a measles (rubeola) resurgence in the United States.
-Measles cases are expected to continue to rise due to recent decreased uptake in routine vaccinations and an increase in global incidence.
+Measles cases are expected to continue to rise due to decreased uptake in routine vaccinations and an increase in global incidence and domestic outbreaks.

 Be aware of key risk factors for measles: